 Besides the safeguards under the Fair Work Act, there are 'industrial instruments' that can help you secure higher compensation than the minimum amount guaranteed by the Fair Work Act 2009.
 Industrial instruments are a workplace agreement that regulates the relationship between employers and employees, preventing and resolving disputes between both parties.
 They cover basic employee workplace rights like being consulted on any major workplace change, enforcing work hour limits and defining rest hours and essentials like first aid at work.

-The Modern Award is one of such industrial instruments, which is more specific to an employee's industry and profile and vary from case to case.
+The Modern Award is one such industrial instruments, which is more specific to an employee's industry and profile and varies from case to case.
 For example, a full-time employee is entitled to four weeks' annual leave as per the National Employment Standards.
 However, if an employee is covered under Modern Awards and the employment contract cites five weeks annual leave, they'll be entitled to the additional week of leave.

 Similarly, an Enterprise Agreement benefits professionals in certain businesses or groups, especially the public service sectors.
 These can be helpful during redundancy depending on the clauses agreed on in the employment contracts.
-An example of an Enterprise Agreement benefit could be a special allowance or a bonus upon completion of a certain duration with the company and/or upon termination of the employment by the employer.
+An example of an Enterprise Agreement benefit could be a special allowance or a bonus upon completion of a certain duration with the company and/or upon the termination of employment by the employer.

 Sometimes a company can take the strategic decision to reduce its headcount because of a business restructuring or even downsizing.
 When this happens, employees may be encouraged to volunteer themselves for redundancy.